-I’m starting to think I started a craze when I moved to Germany, suddenly the world and his wife seems to be headed here for a weekend or even to live!
+I’m starting to think I started a craze for Hamburg city breaks when I moved to Germany.
 In the last week alone, I’ve spoken to around 15 people who have trips planned over here in the next month and all of them were asking for my advice on what to see and do when they visit.
 So I thought, why not create the bumper city guide for everyone who is thinking of visiting, and those who already have their flights booked.
 If there’s one thing I love, it’s showing people around my new home city and I’m so excited to share it with you all in a blog post.
 Now I’m going to focus on all the things I’ve loved discovering but know that you guys won’t have time to hunt them all down in the time you are here, by creating this guide, my aim is to make planning your trip stress-free so you can spend more time enjoying yourself and everything that Hamburg has to offer.

 Coffee & Graffiti